 - Patentees who do not start proceedings within 45 days of receipt of a NOA will be precluded from instituting proceedings on the same patent against the same generic in the future.

 Overall, the New NOC Regulations address certain concerns with the previous scheme but will pose logistical challenges, especially in transitioning to full impeachment/infringement actions in the limited 24-month time period.
-A more detailed discussion of the New NOC Regulations can be found here.
+View a more detailed discussion of the New NOC Regulations.

 Introduction of Certificates of Supplementary Protection